No charges for Spokane County Sheriff's deputy who hit teen cyclist with police vehicle

 , a news release from the Spokane County Prosecutor's Office says.
 The decision comes despite overwhelming evidence that Deputy Joseph Bodman hit Holyk with his patrol SUV.

-Bodman was driving more than 70 mph with no lights or siren as he approached the intersection of E. Sprague and Vista Road in Spokane Valley two years ago.
+Bodman was driving more than 70 mph with no lights or siren as he approached the intersection of E. Sprague and Vista Road in Spokane Valley nearly three years ago.
 Holyk crossed in front of the deputy against the light and died in the hospital of severe head injuries 10 days later.

 Initial investigations by the Spokane Police Department and Washington State Patrol determined that Bodman's SUV did not hit Holyk, missing him by about a foot, despite the presence of Holyk's DNA